CraftAcademy/workshop/walkthroughs/step8.md

            got: 0
 ```

-That is, of course, becouse we haw no method that actually creates the User in our controller yet.
+That is, of course, because we haw no method that actually creates the User in our controller yet.
 Let's create that:

 ```ruby
 # lib/application.rb

   post 'users/create' do